Kennedy Redware Pottery

 I am a historic redware potter since 1986.
 I employ historic folk art on slab technique redware pottery.
 I use mason stain and slip and underglazes.

-I will be doing a moderate amount of wood carving to show my method of choosing wood for my characters and the use of hand tools.
-I will be demonstrating my clothing design and draping methods as well as the making of the tiny leather shoes.
-As always, the stories of the characters with the provenance of their vintage materials are an integral part of my work.
-My collectors come to hear the tales!
+Durnell will be doing a moderate amount of wood carving to show the method of choosing wood for her characters and the use of hand tools.
+She will be demonstrating clothing design and draping methods as well as the making of the tiny leather shoes.
+As always, the stories of the characters with the provenance of their vintage materials, are an integral part of her work.
+The collectors come to hear the tales!